amininger/QuickCalView/readme.txt

 QuickCalView Chrome Extension

 This is a simple chrome extension I created to provide a quick view of upcoming calendar events + tasks, and to create new ones.
 This is for personal use, so it is not intended for wide use.
-It assumes the user is in the eastern time zone.

 There are 4 types of items this works with: